stonezhong/webcli/documents/devguide/components.md

 | ActionHandlerConfiguration      | User configuration for a action handler  |

 #### DataAccessor
 This class provide the Data Accessing Layer.
-Here are methods
+It's input method's argument can reference Model, output can also reference Model, but it never exposes DBModel as input, nor output.
+Here are methods. see [core.data.DataAccessor](../../src/webcli2/core/data/data_accessor.py)

 | Method                          | Description                              |
 | ------------------------------- | ---------------------------------------- |